 SUMMARY

-Executive summary: This document provides a summary of the report of a study on the economics and cost-effectiveness of technical and operational measures to reduce $CO_2$ emissions from ships
+Executive summary: This document provides a summary of the updated report of a study on the economics and cost-effectiveness of technical and operational measures to reduce CO_2 emissions from ships.
+The outcome of this report does not favour a particular market-based approach, or specific energy-efficiency standards.
+The methodologies and analyses are structured to support the development and implementation of any regulatory and/or corporate policies that may be adopted.
+The results may be used by ship designers, builders, owners and operators as a tool in their decision-making on whether to employ one or more technologies or operational measures.
+The methodology and inputs are structured such that each can be varied should new information be incorporated or to posit and test different views on any of the assumptions.

 Strategic direction: 7.3

 High-level action: 7.3.2

 Planned output: 7.3.2.1

-Action to be taken: Paragraph 18
+Action to be taken: Paragraph 19

-Related documents: MEPC 59/INF.10, EE-WG 1/INF.2 and MEPC 61/INF.18
+Related documents: MEPC 62/INF.7; MEPC 61/5/7, MEPC 61/INF.18; MEPC 59/INF.10